ericwoud/buildR64arch/README.md

 1. ATF - KERNEL using `fip` partition.

 2. ATF - KERNEL using `boot` partition.
 Default boot method.
 The latest atf can boot from `boot` partition instead of `fip` partition, see https://forum.banana-pi.org/t/bpi-r3-bpi-r64-atf-with-fat32-load-capabilities/15345 .
 ATF will directly load the kernel from the boot (fat32) partition.
-Change your setup with the following command: `bpir-writefip --fip2boot`.
+Change your setup with the following command: `bpir-toolbox --fip2boot`.
 It will rename the fip partiion to the boot partition and move all files from boot folder to boot partition.
-Change back to `fip` with `bpir-writefip --boot2fip`.
+Change back to `fip` with `bpir-toolbox --boot2fip`.

 3. ATF - UBOOT - KERNEL using `boot` partition.
 U-Boot uses distro-boot to keep the package simple, using a flexible startup environment.
-With `boot` partition present execute the following command:`pacman -Sy bpir-uboot-git` .
-Copy the appropriate .bin from: `/usr/share/bpir-uboot/` to `/boot/u-boot.bin`.
+Use `bpir-toolbox --uboot-install`.
 At boot, U-Boot will be loaded from `/boot/u-boot.bin`

 4. ATF - UBOOT - KERNEL using `fip` partition.
-When still booting with `fip` partition and having u-boot installed, change the contents of `/boot/bootcfg/linux` to read `/boot/u-boot.bin` and emtpy  `/boot/bootcfg/initrd`, then run `bpir-writefip`
+When still booting with `fip` partition and having u-boot installed,  use `bpir-toolbox --uboot-install`.
+At boot, U-Boot will be loaded from fip.

 ## Setup as Access Point